 We also began to think about the brand and visual identity of the product we wanted to build.
 We held several workshops on the desired Voice and Tone of our product that were facilitated by our visual designer, Alison Entsminger.

 We started broadly and then created groupings based on reoccurring themes.

 Through those working sessions and several subsequent prioritization exercises, we were able to distill the three most important descriptors for our tool - supportive, efficient and personalized.

 The After State

-Because Teacher Advisor leverages Watson's ability to analyze our high-quality content corpus for a wide-range of key concepts and keywords, teachers can search a wide-variety of elementary math terms and concepts, and gain immediate, targeted results faster than anywhere else on the web.
+Because Teacher Advisor leverages Watson's ability to analyze our high-quality content corpus for a wide-range of key concepts and keywords, teachers can search a wide-variety of math terms and concepts, and gain immediate, targeted results faster than anywhere else on the web.
 The results are efficient, targeted recommendations for our teachers.

 Single grade focus

 Most lesson planning tools allow default to all content from K-12.
 We took a decidedly different approach by filtering all content through a single grade filter.
 This eliminates unneeded materials and allows teachers to focus on the content most relevant to them.

 Showcase our best content